keenan1309/django/README.md

 Use pip install -r requirements.txt to install requirements lised in requirement.txt.

-Use docker desktop or docker play ground to run dockerfile or image, in docker playground run CMD
+Use docker desktop or docker play ground to run dockerfile or image, in your PC in the  CMD run the below commands

 to build webpage:
 docker build -t django .